BhavyeMathur/goopylib-v1/README.md

 **3. Activity Club Selection App**

 My school has these weekly activity clubs where we all go to well, do activities.
 And every year, we sign up for activities using a pen & paper.
 Writing down our choices, handing them over to our teachers and waiting for them to sort through hundreds of entries and assign everybody a club - but not this year.
-This year I made an activity club selection app using the goopy library that would automatically do all this work for you!
+This year I made an activity club selection app using the goopylib library that would automatically do all this work for you!

-Goopy is compatible with auto-py-to-exe which means you can easily convert any program into a .exe file and mail it to anyone to use.
-Now mind you, this was made with an older version of Goopy so it did not contain lots of animations and visual feedback, but here is a screenshot:
+Goopylib is compatible with auto-py-to-exe which means you can easily convert any program into a .exe file and mail it to anyone to use.
+Now mind you, this was made with an older version of Goopylib so it did not contain lots of animations and visual feedback, but here is a screenshot anyways:

 ![Activity Selection App Screenshot](https://raw.githubusercontent.com/BhavyeMathur/goopylib/master/Examples/ActivtySelectionApp.png)

 ## Introduction
-Goopy is a simple-yet-powerful 2D graphics framework built on top of Tkinter capable of creating good-looking, modern GUIs, games, and animations.
+Goopylib is a simple-yet-powerful 2D graphics framework built on top of Tkinter capable of creating good-looking, modern GUIs, games, and animations.

 This graphics library is built upon John Zelle's graphics.py package which he made for use with his textbook "Python
 Programming: An Introduction to Computer Science".
-Over the past 2 years, I have worked on editing this library to add more featurs to use with making my GUIs and games.
+Over the past 2 years, I have worked on editing this library to add more features to use with making my GUIs and games.
 My entire aim while editing was to create a powerful medium to enable me to create good-looking graphics within Python and I have spent a lot of time making sure this is the case.
  Thus, this is a very intuitive, simple to use package with the potential of growing into one of the best Python Graphics Libraries.